Sebastian-Recker/VBA-Projects/README.md

 # VBA-Projects
-Repositories for all the VBA Subs and FUnctions that I use for work.
+Repositories for all the VBA Subs and Functions that I use for work.